-My life-long love affair with the life sciences started in the 1980s, when as a teenager I read James D. Watson’s account on how the discovery of the DNA structure came about – “The Double Helix“, a wonderful little book that shows how major discoveries are the result of lots of little steps by many people – and an open mind harbouring knowledge as well as imagination.
+My life-long love affair with the life sciences started in the 1980s, when as a teenager I read James D. Watson’s account on the discovery of the DNA structure – “The Double Helix“, a wonderful little book that shows how major discoveries are the result of lots of little steps by many people – and an open mind harbouring knowledge as well as imagination.

-This beautiful testimony to the power of the scientific process AND the intuitive human mind made it clear to me that I should pursue work in science – it seemed a perfect combination of using my natural abilities with the larger purpose of doing good for the world – a notion that has always been a strong driver for me.
+This beautiful testimony to the power of the scientific process AND the intuitive human mind made it clear to me that I should pursue work in science – it seemed a perfect combination of using my natural abilities with the larger purpose of doing some good for the world – a notion that has always been a strong driver for me.

 Enthusiastically I enrolled at university in Vienna, Austria, my birth and home town at that time.
 I got my masters in Biotechnology, and later my PhD in Cell Biology from the University of Natural Resources and Life Sciences Vienna.
 As the world of science soon got too small for me in Austria, I performed my masters thesis in London, UK (Cancer Research UK) and my PhD in Strasbourg, France (IGBMC).

 During my academic lab work, my renowned red-haired non-patience had a hard time with the slow progress of science into practice (and actual benefit), and it is only thanks to the persistent persuasion of my masters thesis supervisor in London, that I did return to the bench for 3 years of research for my doctoral thesis.
 During those years I got increasingly frustrated with the non-applicability of lots of lab science, and most of all, with the lack of interest in the applicability – in most cases research focuses on what can be researched for frequent publications rather than what needs to be researched for the benefit of the world.